drziadmoha123-design/ven-/MASTER_PROMPT.md

 No public role selection.

-All privileged operations use server authorization.
+All privileged operations use server-side authorization.

-Examples of future permission concepts:
+Future concepts may include:

 products.read
 products.write